 - The date posted by the instructor indicating the student's last date of attendance in class.

-The Financial Aid Office will identify on a weekly basis through the 60% point in a term all students who completely withdraw by one of the methods shown above.
-Cañada College will return any funds due from the institution to the program and will simultaneously notify the student of any funds s/he must repay.
-If the student has not received unearned funds, s/he will be notified of the availability of those funds.
+Cañada College will return any funds due from the institution to the program and will simultaneously notify you of any funds you must repay.
+If you have not received unearned funds, you will be notified of the availability of those funds.
 Determination of a repayment will occur within a forty-five day period of the withdrawal.
-If a student does not officially withdraw, the final grade reports will be used to determine the withdrawal date and Cañada College will return funds and notify students within 45 days of receipt of final grades.
+If you do not officially withdraw, the final grade reports will be used to determine the withdrawal date.
+Cañada College will return funds and notify you within 45 days of receipt of final grades.

 [ Return to top ]